bmf-san/gobel-monitoring/README.md

 # gobel-monitoring
 Gobel is headless cms built with golang.
+This is a repository for monitoring Gobel.